bitovi/academy/src/react/6-managing-state.md

 ## What data should be kept in React state?

 There is no "right" answer for what data should be stored in state.
 Applications with simple API requirements may keep everything in state objects.
 Other apps may opt to store nearly everything in a separate global state management library.

-Talk about managing network requests

-## State or Context?

-## External State Libraries

-You don't need Redux.

-Apollo and Relay are cool if you have a graph.

-Talk about how Context can solve much of this problem.